 Choose a color that will carry through the home.
-It doesn't need to be the primary color in each room but it should make some kind of appearance.
-It can appear in the form of paint, fabric, accessories or anything else you can come up with.
-If you're going to be using it in accessories such as pillows and decorative accents, use it more than once and use more than one shade.
+It doesn't need to be the primary color in each room, but it should make some kind of appearance.
+It can appear in the form of paint, fabric, accessories, or anything else you can come up with.
+If you're going to be using it in accessories such as pillows and decorative accents, use it more than once and in more than one shade.
 A single vase won't cut it.
 Use it a few places in the room in various shades and tones to create layers and depth.

 A great way to make rooms flow together is with style.
 Choose a style you love and use it throughout your living space.
 Just don't make every room a cookie-cutter version of the one before it.
 Use different colors, materials, and furniture shapes to give it some life and vitality.

 Sometimes people are drawn to a particular material.
 If this is the case you can repeat it throughout your home as a common thread.
-As a personal example, I'm very fond of vintage French and Italian Gilt.
-I have gilt sconces and a chandelier in one room, gilt lamps in another, and a gilt mirror in yet another.
-All of them in one room would be too much, but dotted throughout my home they work quite nicely and create a nice connection.
+You can have gilt sconces and a chandelier in one room, gilt lamps in another, and a gilt mirror in yet another.
+All of them in one room would be too much, but dotted throughout a home they work quite nicely and create a nice connection.

 The most important tip when decorating rooms is to decorate with items you really love.
-I always maintain that if you stick to your own style and choose items you're really drawn to they will somehow all work together.
+If you stick to your own style and choose items you're really drawn to, they will somehow all work together.